LeeDux/my-nc-news/README.md

 Added catch all route handler to app.js to catch invalid path. (source: https://www.geeksforgeeks.org/how-to-redirect-404-errors-to-a-page-in-express-js/)

+Get /api/articles

+fetches articles data

+Get /api/articles/:article_id

+app updated with get for the above endpoint.

+fetches a single article by id

+error handling in the controller to handle 404 not found

+tests that article has valid ID using .toBeDefined test for 400 bad request test that the article is received and is defined tests that article is an object containing the correct keys

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)